tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_github_desktop_client.md

 9. Click **Push origin** at the top.

-If you view your repository online (by going to **Repository > View on GitHub**), you'll see that the change you made has been pushed to the master.
-You can also click the **History** tab int he GitHub Desktop client (instead of the **Changes** tab), or go to **View > Show History** to see the changes you previously committed.
+If you view your repository online (by going to **Repository > View on GitHub**), you'll see that the change you made has been pushed to the master branch on origin.
+You can also click the **History** tab in the GitHub Desktop client (instead of the **Changes** tab), or go to **View > Show History** to see the changes you previously committed.

 {: .note}
 Although I prefer to use the terminal instead of the GitHub Desktop GUI, the GUI gives you an easier visual experience to see the changes made to a repository.
-You could use both the command line and Desktop client if you want.
+You can use both the command line and Desktop client in combination, if you want.

 ## Create a branch